roeimichael/ScrabbleGame/ReadMe.md

+#Important Update!
+This is not the latest version of the game.
+Thew newest version include support for apache tomcat and hibernate, along with a simple android app. link to the new repository: https://github.com/Liad05/Scrabbler_game_android_app

 # Scrabble Game

 This is a Java-based Scrabble game developed with an MVVM (Model-View-ViewModel) architectural pattern.
 It follows the original rules of Scrabble, where players take turns forming words on a 15x15 game board.
 The game supports multi-platform gameplay, allowing for cross-play between PC and Android devices.